Recently I've spent some time thinking over my current iOS development approaches. I was trying to figure out how to make it more efficient.

 I bet that it will allow me to speed up my development at least as soon as I get used to it.

-- SwiftLint with strict rule set for cleaner code
+- SwiftLint with the strict rule s for sake of cleaner code

 - Fastlane as a building tools helper